For showtimes, click here.

-“It all became very competition on the set, which I think was encourage by Pappy [Ford] because he really wanted the sparks to fly between Duke and myself,” O’Hara said.
+“It all became very competitive on the set, which I think was encouraged by Pappy [Ford] because he really wanted the sparks to fly between Duke and myself,” O’Hara said.

 Wayne and O’Hara got along well nevertheless and even tricked the director by rehearsing a big scene without him knowing.
 Ford wanted the memorable scene where John Wayne’s character drags O’Hara’s character back home to be spontaneous, but the two worked out the details beforehand.
 The director never knew.